PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 ## Mobile compatibility
-The geofence management application would mainly be used on PCs, and sometines on tablets.
+The geofence management application would mainly be used on PCs, and sometimes on tablets.
 Smaller devices like smartphones could therefore be neglected.

 The UI consists of a map on the left and a sidebar on the right, which starts at a width of 410px, but can be dragged to any size between 410px and 120px less than the total window width.